tigrisdata/mcp-oidc-provider/example/mcp-integrated-oidc/README.md

 # Integrated OIDC + MCP Server Example

 This example runs OIDC and MCP in the same Express app.
-Use this for simpler deployments where you don't need to scale the OIDC server independently.
+Use this for simple deployments where you don't need to scale the OIDC server independently.

 ## Architecture